mamonu/bumblebee/README.md

 ## Acknowledgments

-    In opensource everyone is standing on the shoulders of giants... or possibly a really tall stack of ordinary-height people.
+    In opensource everyone is standing on the shoulders of giants... or possibly a really tall stack of ordinary-height people

 The authors would like to thank in no particular order: